 We only had two days in Madrid.
 I was not ready to leave.
 My husband had planned our next stop as Lisbon.
 I had barely heard of Lisbon.
 Why should we leave Spain?
-But then we got out of the airport and into the car that was sent by host.
-Driving through the city, I fell in love.
+But then we got out of the airport and into the car that was sent by our host.
+Driving through the city, I immediately fell in love.
 Everything in Lisbon was so bright, colorful, and welcoming.
 By the time we left the car, I could not wait to explore this city.

 Now, I have written about some of the foodie reasons that explain my love for Lisbon, but I haven’t even started to talk about the depths of the other reasons that this city stole my heart.
 I haven’t talked about the Plazas, Belem, or Sintra.
 I haven’t talked about the friendly people or the amazing and inexpensive wine.
 But for today, I will leave you with this, and return another time to rave some more.